What is the Keirsey ESTP “Promoter” Personality Type?

 People who are generally observant are more ‘down to earth.’

-They are more concrete in their worldview and focus on practical matters such as food, shelter, and their immediate relationships.
-Carl Jung used the word sensation when describing people who prefer concrete perception.
+They are more concrete in their worldview and focus on practical matters such as food, shelter, and immediate relationships.
+Carl Jung used the word sensation to describe people who prefer concrete perception.

 Cooperative versus Utilitarian Action Style